We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The following brands are similar alternatives to Nurx:

-- The Pill Club: This birth control provider has more than 120 Food and Drug Administration (FDA)-approved branded and generic birth control pills.
+- Favor (formerly The Pill Club): Provides birth control and offers more than 120 Food and Drug Administration (FDA)-approved branded and generic birth control pills.

 - Simple Health: Provides online consultations and prescriptions, including automatic refills.

-- Hers: Provides female wellness products, including hair products, medications for anxiety and depression, and birth control pills.
+- Hers: Provides female wellness products, including birth control pills, hair products, and medications for anxiety and depression.

 mental health conditions